 The Byzantine Church of Agia Triada (Holy Trinity) is constructed of Parian marble in 1835.
 Its style is Byzantine, but the Byzantines did not build it.
 It is almost two centuries old and stands on the site of three smaller churches, Anna, Analipsi, and Georgios.

 Holy Trinity’s white marble shimmers in the sun while the interior is equally spectacular.
 The frescoes, icons, and ceramics are part of the reason the Greek Ministry of Culture places such importance on it.

-4. Piso Livadi, the best area to stay in Paros for local atmosphere
+4. Piso Livadi, where to stay in Paros for local vibe

 The biggest festival of the year in Piso Livadi is Ascension Day.
 If you are lucky enough to be in the village then, you will enjoy seafood and wine as part of the celebrations.